John Brownless1

 #6242, b.
 22 June 1908, d.
 26 December 1969

-Margaret Edith Huitson was born on 22 June 1908 in 42 Lyons Colliery, Hetton le Hole, Durham, England.1 She was the daughter of Wilfred Huitson and Margaret Ann Calow.
-She married George Raymond Just, son of George Robert Just and Sylvena Mary Jane Cartledge, on 15 September 1943 in St Andrews Church, Bishop Auckland, Auckland, Durham, England.1 She died on 26 December 1969 in Hemlington Hospital, Skelton, Durham, England, aged 61 Coronary occlusion, bronchopneumonia.1 She was buried in Skelton Cemetery, Durham, England.1
+Margaret Edith Huitson was born on 22 June 1908 in 42 Lyons Colliery, Hetton le Hole, Durham, England.1 She was the daughter of Wilfred Huitson and Margaret Anne Calow.
+In the census of 2 April 1911 in 43 Lyons Colliery, Hetton le Hole, Durham, England, she was listed as the daughter of Wilfred Huitson.2 She married George Raymond Just, son of George Robert Just and Sylvena Mary Jane Cartledge, on 15 September 1943 in St Andrews, Bishop Auckland, Durham, England.1,3 Margaret died on 26 December 1969 in Hemlington Hospital, Skelton, Durham, England, aged 61 Coronary occlusion, bronchopneumonia.1 Margaret was buried in Skelton Cemetery, Skelton, Yorkshire, England.1

 Child of Margaret Edith Huitson and George Raymond Just